 - College, Career, and Civic Life Standards (also known as C3)

 - National Health Education Standards

 - California Nutrition Competencies (from Nutrition Education Resource Guide for California Public Schools, Kindergarten through Grade Twelve)

 A previous Big Ideas (2008) provided an extensive conceptual road map based on benchmarks of the American Association for the Advancement of Science and linking food, culture, health, and the environment.

-The Future of Food series (May – December 2014) traces the development of our dominant food system and associated issues, and profiles promising strategies to create systems for nourishing ourselves while serving people, communities, and the natural environment.
+The Future of Food series (May – December 2014) traced the development of our dominant food system and associated issues, and profiled promising strategies to create systems for nourishing ourselves while serving people, communities, and the natural environment.